Hedgemon4/course-scraping/README.md

 # course-scraping
-This is for gathering course names and information from other universities using web scraping in R.
+This is a program for gathering course names and information from other universities using web scraping in R.